 Christmas ushered in a new member to our appliance family.
-A Nutri Bullet juicer (squeals of delight).
+A juicer (squeals of delight).
 As I’ve been experimenting with juicing, I thought I would share a little bit about my juicing journey thus far, as well as share some of my juicing tips and tricks.

 While exploring making my own fresh juices I discovered a few tips and tricks.
 So without further ado….